 Expert tip: Tapioca starch is one of my favorite starches for baking because it adds a chewiness to baked goods.
 Things like biscuits, yeast breads and cakes are ideal for tapioca starch.
 It is grain free as well.
 Like potato starch, it has 0 protein and 0 fiber.

 See tapioca starch in action in these recipes.

 Cornstarch is a good substitution for potato starch or tapioca (although if you do make this substitution, you should add in a leavening product such as baking powder or baking soda).
 Although it won’t help your baked goods rise as much as tapioca, it will provide flavor and a crispy texture.
 And, cornstarch is very easy to find and relatively inexpensive.

 Expert tip: Cornstarch is a grain so it’s not suitable for grain free diets, it is vegan however.
 Cornstarch also contains 0 protein and 0 fiber.

 Cornstarch is found in my gluten free flour blend.

 One more tip when using starches for cooking: a grain starch such as cornstarch is good to use when you want to thicken something right at the beginning of cooking, such as stew.
 “Root” starches, such as potato, tapioca, and arrowroot, should be used if you need to thicken a sauce quickly, right before taking it off the stove.

-As you can see, different starches will contribute different things to add to your cooking.
-Often, a recipe will call for a combination of starches so that you reap all the benefits you can—for example, a recipe might call for both tapioca starch (which will result in golden-brown baked goods) and potato starch (which will add a nice light texture to baked goods).
+As you can see, different starches will contribute different things to add to your cooking and baking.
+Often, my recipes will call for a combination of starches so that you reap all the benefits—for example, a combination of tapioca starch (which will result in golden-brown baked goods) and potato starch (which will add a nice light texture to baked goods).